 We previously proposed a localization method using the measurement model that explicitly considers environment dynamics and showed that the robustness could be improved [23].
 Even if environmental dynamics are explicitly considered, localization failure detection cannot be achieved.
 We also previously proposed a CNN-based localization failure detector in [24], [25].
 The CNN-based detector distinguishes, exactly, whether localization has failed or not.
-In this paper, we compare the proposed method with the detector and show that the proposed method outperforms the detector.
+In this paper, we compare the proposed method with the detector.